 In full-screen mode, there is no cropping.
 Pictures are decimated horizontally or vertically to obtain the correct aspect ratio.
 This decimation may cause some artifacts.
 This behavior may be evident on a sweep signal.
 Also see the online help for the Picture Aspect Ratio for related information.
-Display can be set to include Closed Captioning text or Teletext subtitles overlaid on the picture.
+For SDI signals, the display can be set to include Closed Captioning text or Teletext subtitles overlaid on the picture.

-The VChip, CC-Display, Teletext, and Safe Area Graticule are described below: (See Figure 41.)
+The VChip, CC-Display, Teletext, and Safe Area Graticule are described below (SDI only): (See Figure 44.)